Why does my vagina smell?

 This is way more common than you might think.
 If your vagina smells bad, even rotten (sorry, there’s no nice way to put that), there’s a chance you may have forgotten to take a tampon out.
 When this happens, bacteria builds up in the forgotten tampon and causes your vagina to smell this way.

 Yep, this is an obvious one, but one you might not have thought of.
 Having an intense workout session might be the reason your vagina smells bad.
 When you sweat, the glands in your groin release an oily fluid that’s broken down by the bacteria on your skin, which is what’s causing the smell.
 It’s nothing to be worried about.
-A refreshing shower will usually take care of it (which is the right thing to do after a great workout sesh, anyway).
+Shower or bathe regularly to take care of it (which is the right thing to do after a great workout sesh, anyway).

 • Pain or burning when you pee